csci338/fall2023/pages/syllabus.md

 TODO.

 ## Course Format
 The course format includes a mix of assigned readings, lectures, labs, and homework.
-We will generally try to use our Tuesday class time to discuss the "big ideas" around a software engineering topic, and our Thursday class time to complete hands-on labs.
+We will generally try to use our Tuesday class time to discuss a "big idea" in software engineering, and our Thursday class time to complete hands-on labs.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

-### Class Participation (20%)
+### Class Participation
-In this class, participation is defined as:

-1. [10%] Attendance – "Half of life is just showing up."
-2. [10%] Engaging with the course ideas and with your peers, including completing the readings and participating in the discussions and activities.
+Class meetings will be in person.
+Most class sessions have accompanying readings, which you will be expected to complete before class.
 Please do your best to be physically and mentally present, and to share your knowledge and experience with one another.
-We will take attendance.
-You may miss **two** class sessions – no questions asked – without a grade penalty.
-Any additional absences (beyond your two “freebies”) will impact your participation grade (and more to the point, your capacity to productively engage with the class).

-### Homework (40%)
+### Homework
-Over the course of the semester, we will all be working on a single software project that will have many moving parts.
-During the first half of the semester, you will be assigned 1-2 features that you will need to implement and deploy to the class codebase.
-Towards the second half of the semester, you will be working with one or more of your classmates to design, build, and test a feature that you come up with as a team.
-Through this process, our hope is that you will develop new insights into how software teams organize their work, including how new developers are onboarded onto software projects; how new features are created and introduced into the codebase; and perhaps even how to deprecate features safely when they are no longer needed.
+Over the course of the semester, you will be working with your classmates on a collaborative software development project.
+During the first half of the semester, you will be assigned 1-2 features that you will need to implement and deploy to the class's shared codebase.
+During the second half of the semester, you will be working with one or more of your classmates to design, build, and test a feature that you come up with as a team.

+Our hope is that the experience will help you develop more perspective around how software teams organize their work, make decisions, onboard new developers, introduce new features, etc.

-### Labs (40%)
+### Labs
-We have designed each lab to give you experience working with a wide range of tools and technologies that are relavant to doing software engineering work in teams (see the schedule).
-The labs are intended to be completed during class on Thursdays (unless otherwise specified), so that we can help you with any questions (or configuration issues) that you're having.
+Labs are intended to be completed during class on Thursdays (unless otherwise specified), so that we can help you with any questions (or configuration issues) you make have.
+Each lab is designed to give you practice with a tool, technique, or workflow relevant to building collaborative software.

+### Code Reviews
+Should we say something about how code reviews will work?

-## Expectations
+## Course Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings.
 * You will complete all assignments on time and with interest, engagement, and intellectual curiosity.
 * You will bring your unique expertise, perspectives, and experiences to class and share them with others, so that we might all gain from your perspectives.